Parts Inventory Strategies That Support Maintenance Efficiency

 In today’s manufacturing environments, smart inventory management strategies are critical.
 When managed appropriately, the Maintenance Repair and Operations (MRO) process can operate with minimum waste while driving maintenance efficiencies.

-Using proper analytics helps determine what inventory items to plan for.
+The first of four manufacturing inventory control techniques is proper analytics.
+Analytics help determine what inventory items to plan for, and are one of the most effective inventory control methods in manufacturing.
 Two techniques are useful in making decisions that ensure both efficient use of capital and maximum uptime.
 The first, pareto analysis, identifies the 20% of parts that drive 80% of business risk; i.e., those which have the greatest potential to impact production output.
 The second technique, ABC analysis, is about cycle count control and use of working capital, where items are divided across three levels of critical importance.
 Stratifying parts lists along these lines will help optimize cycle counts and re-order points, and thereby minimize carrying costs.

 In many facilities, too much capital and storeroom real estate is consumed by slow-moving and obsolete (SLOB) parts.
 Ridding the storeroom of SLOB inventory starts by looking at turns.
-If parts are slow moving, expensive, and not mission-critical, consider maintaining them at another plant or with the supplier.
+If parts are slow moving, expensive, and not mission-critical, consider maintaining them at another plant or with the supplier to ease the maintenance inventory control burden on your staff.
 Meanwhile, when factory equipment is replaced or re-designed, MRO parts and components can change and become obsolete.
 In these cases, resell, recycle or scrap the orphan parts.
 Brokerages can help in many cases by buying old parts and reselling them, often times capturing some value for the plant.

-Vendors can be a quality partner in your MRO strategy.
+Vendors can be a quality partner in your MRO and spare parts inventory control strategy.
 Strong suppliers will often voluntarily stock inventories of parts with long lead times.
 Making use of this service, as long as deliveries are quick, will reduce needless inventory “insurance investments” and will help keep parts from wearing out on the factory shelf (since turnover for vendors is usually more frequent).

 Some suppliers also offer vending machines for common and/or routine parts.
-Wirelessly connected, these machines issue parts by smart card activation.
+Wirelessly connected, these machines issue parts by smart card activation, improving and speeding MRO inventory control.
 By placing parts vending machines throughout plants where they’re most needed, technicians get parts faster and storeroom clerks reduce their workload.

 It’s impossible for technicians to perform their duties without a ready supply of parts.
 When those parts are planned, purchased and deployed with TCO in mind, the highest value is derived from equipment and personnel alike.
 Take the time to carefully consider inventory management.
-The benefits will accrue today—and well into the future.
+The benefits of parts inventory control will accrue today—and well into the future.